-Section 1.33(a) provides for an applicant to supply an address to receive correspondence from the Patent and Trademark Office in addition to his or her residence address, so that the Patent and Trademark Office may direct mail to any address of applicant's selection, such as a corporate patent department, a firm of attorneys or agents, or an individual attorney, agent, or other person.
+>37 CFR< 1.33(a) provides for an applicant to supply an address to receive correspondence from the Patent and Trademark Office in addition to his or her residence address, so that the Patent and Trademark Office may direct mail to any address of applicant's selection, such as a corporate patent department, a firm of attorneys or agents, or an individual attorney, agent, or other person.

-Section 1.33 states that when an attorney has been duly appointed to prosecute an application correspondence will be held with the attorney.
+>37 CFR< 1.33 states that when an attorney has been duly appointed to prosecute an application correspondence will be held with the attorney >unless some other correspondence address has been given<.
 Double correspondence with an applicant and his or her attorney, or with two representatives, will not be undertaken.
-See >MPEP< §§ 403.01, 403.02 and 714.01(d).
+See MPEP § 403.01, >§< 403.02 and >§< 714.01(d).